The Guide to Home-Cooked Meals Benefits, Tips & Strategies

 Strategies for the Modern Home Cook

-• Monday: Use the grains and chicken for a Mediterranean bowl with feta.
+- Monday: Combine grains and chicken into a Mediterranean bowl.

-• Wednesday: Use the remaining protein for tacos with fresh slaw.
+- Wednesday: Use remaining protein for tacos with fresh slaw.

 Essential Techniques for Better Flavor